superedriver/morze-kefir/README.md

 `$ npm start`

-Application will appear on http://localhost:3000 and will have the next view.
+Application will appear on http://localhost:3000 and will have the next view:

 ![GitHub Logo](readme_img.png)